ContentMine/contentmine.github.io/_includes/run-getpapers.md

 If you look inside the folder you'll see there are many more folders; each of which contain a fulltext.xml file which is the contents of that paper.

-For example if you run `getpapers -q -aardvark  -o aardvark -x` You'll get ca. 110 XML files.
+For example if you run `getpapers -q aardvark  -o aardvark -x` You'll get ca. 110 XML files.